Wengen: Transport

 View from Männlichen of Wengen, the Lauterbrunnen Valley and the Mürren Cableway on the opposite side of the valley.

 There are generally no roads to Wengen/Mürren.
 It is one of very few car-free resort villages in Europe, although there are a few service vehicles, local farm vehicles, electric vehicles for taxiing to and from the railway station.
 This creates a tranquil atmosphere throughout the village and reduces traffic noise.
 For ecological reasons other resorts are considering following the car-free example.
 Across the Lauterbrunnen valley, Mürren, too, is largely car free.

-Wengen is serviced by the rack railway system Wengernalpbahn (WAB), and the village is accessible directly from Lauterbrunnen or by train from Grindelwald via Kleine Scheidegg, as well as by a series of gondola lifts from Grindelwald via Mannlichen.
+Wengen is serviced by the rack railway system Wengernalpbahn (WAB), and the village is accessible directly from Lauterbrunnen or by train from Grindelwald via Kleine Scheidegg, as well as by a series of gondola lifts from Grindelwald via Männlichen.
 In Kleine Scheidegg, the mountain pass at the foot of the Eiger, Mönch and Jungfrau, passengers must disembark and change trains to travel down to Grindelwald and Grund.
 The rail service from Lauterbrunnen to Wengen railway station runs daily from early in the morning until very late at night and is the most intensively operated section of the Wengernalpbahn.
 There are approximately 40 services between Lauterbrunnen to Wengen every day.
 Each service may consist of up to 4 separate trains, running closely behind one amother because during busy periods, the scheduled train can be followed by additional trains as necessary, optimizing capacity.